 An ad hoc recurring payments solution sounds something like a contradiction in terms, invoking both regularity and irregularity.
 It is precisely that combination that adds a multitude of additional applications to the function of recurring billing.
 The relational aspect of the transaction is the recurring part – the buyer and seller enter into an agreement where the buyer authorises the seller to charge their credit card for an agreed purpose.
 However, the amount paid and transaction dates can differ for future individual payments.

 Let’s look at some examples of how this feature could be implemented.
 Say you want to monetise your app.
 Authorising each and every transaction is an obstacle to the customer experience.
 PayFast’s Ad hoc payments would streamline the process, allowing automated app purchasing after the first transaction has been authorised, for future use.

 Or, you have an e-commerce business.
 Ad hoc payments offer huge value for web based stores where customer loyalty is key.
 Through the use of tokenization you can now access customer purchasing details, and offer a single page checkout.

-PayFast Recurring Billing services are made possible through the use of tokenisation, a solution that allows sensitive information to be replaced by a non-sensitive ‘token’.
+PayFast Recurring Billing services are made possible through the use of tokenization, a solution that allows sensitive information to be replaced by a non-sensitive ‘token’.
 Keeping sensitive customer information supremely secure, the token has no direct meaning or value and purely references any relevant information which is securely stored and managed.
 PayFast is PCI DSS service provider level 1 compliant.

 Additionally, the solution keeps the customer in mind by offering account access to view and manage all subscriptions created through PayFast.
 The customer can cancel subscriptions or update their card details when needed.
 The merchant only has access to the recurring profiles connected to their account.